wesyoung9987/react-redux-auth/README.md

 # React-Redux Auth

-Quick start for front end authentication with react and redux
+Quick start for front end authentication with react and redux.

 ### Getting Started